SUI-Components/sui/packages/sui-consents/README.md

 React hook that returns whether a user has given its consent to a set of consents or not, and updates over time if the user changes the consents.

+**IMPORTANT NOTE:** This hook **requires** an isomorphic **`cookies`** property to reside **in your SUIContext**.
+This is necessary for the initial state to work.

+After initial state is set via cookies from the context, the hook will consume TCF events to keep itself updated.
+All this is internally managed by the hook for you.

 ```js
 import {useUserConsents} from '@s-ui/consents'